sergei-mironov/htvm/README.md

  * We aim at supporting basic `import tvm` and `import topi` functionality.
  * Support for Scheduling is minimal, but should be enhanced in future.
  * Support for TOPI is minimal, but should be enhanced in future.
- * No targesource-repository head
-  type:     git
-  location: https://github.com/tensorflow/haskellts besides LLVM are supported.
-Adding them should be as simple as calling them from C++ DSL.
+ * No targets besides LLVM are supported.
+Adding them should be as simple as adding them to C++ DSL.
  * We plan to support [Tensor-Level AD](https://sea-region.github.com/dmlc/tvm/issues/1996)
  * Adding support for [Relay](https://github.com/dmlc/tvm/issues/1673) is also possible but may require some efforts like writing Python printer.